Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is July 1422.

 Location.
 39° 48.085′ N, 77° 15.004′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Marker is at the intersection of Wheatfield Road and Emmitsburg Road (Business U.S. 15), on the right when traveling east on Wheatfield Road.
+It is at the intersection of Wheatfield Road and Emmitsburg Road (Business U.S. 15), on the right when traveling east on Wheatfield Road.
 Located near stop 10, the Peach Orchard, on the driving tour of Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance
+At least 8 other markers

-Photographed By Craig Swain, June 28, 2008
+Photographed by Craig Swain, June 28, 2008

 2. Tablets at the Northwest Corner of the Peach Orchard